Press ctrl + c (or cmd + c on a Mac) to copy the below text.

 Barracuda highly recommends creating an additional administrator account using an independent domain that does not use LDAP authentication.
 This allows you to access to your Barracuda Cloud Control account if your AD server goes down or fails.

-To ensure uninterrupted access to LDAP from the Barracuda Cloud, you must allow incoming connections from the following IP ranges.
-If you are using AWS LDAP, be sure to include the IP ranges starting with 54.
+To ensure uninterrupted access to LDAP from the Barracuda Cloud, you must allow incoming connections from the following IP addresses.